-COM327 Electronic News Gathering - 3 credits
+COM327 Television News Gathering - 3 credits

-This course is designed to give students both theory and hands-on experience in electronic news gathering.
+This course is designed to give students both theory and hands-on experience in television news gathering.
 Students will learn the theories and means of putting a news program together and put that experience to use by taping and airing a news program for the campus cable channel on a weekly basis.
-(Prerequisites: COM103; either COM223 or COM224, and COM363)
+(Prerequisite: COM103)